top of page

 3. Attachments Check (Lanyards, Shock Absorbers, SRLs)

-Examine lanyard webbing or ropes same as straps—no kinks, tears, or deployed shock pouches.
-For self-retracting lifelines (SRLs), extend fully, let it retract briskly, and confirm the pawl brakes without slack; inspect lifeline for frays and housing for cracks.
+Examine lanyard webbing or ropes, same as straps—no kinks, tears, or deployed shock pouches.
+For self-retracting lifelines (SRLs), extend fully, let it retract briskly, and confirm the pawl brakes without slack; inspect the lifeline for frays and the housing for cracks.
 Wire ropes tolerate no more than 5 broken strands per lay.
 Test shock absorbers for tears or elongation.

 4. D-Rings Inspection (Dorsal, Front, Side)